bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2024-03-27-newsletter.md

-  for `maxfeerate` and `maxburnamount` which will terminate the call in failure if the provided package has an aggregate feerate above the indicated maximum or sends more than the indicated amount to a well-known template for an unspendable output.
+  for `maxfeerate` and `maxburnamount` which will terminate the call in failure if the provided package has an aggregate feerate above the indicated maximum or sends more than the indicated amount to a well-known template for an unspendable output. {% assign timestamp="1:17:13" %}

 - [LND #8418][] begins polling its connected Bitcoin protocol client for its full node peers' [BIP133][] `feefilter` values.
 The